 - 1 teaspoon maple syrup or maple extract

-For Candied Maple Pecan Paste
+Instructions for Candied Maple Pecan Paste (see note)

 - Bring the syrup to a boil, then reduce and continue simmering over medium-low heat for about 20 minutes while the syrup thickens and eventually begins to crystallise on the nuts.
 Once these become sticky and start crystallising, remove from heat and spread on a piece of parchment to cool completely.

-For Crème Pâtissière
+Instructions for Crème Pâtissière

 - Start with your milk and vanilla bean paste in a medium sized saucepan, Bring this to a boil over a medium-high heat, stirring regularly.
 Meanwhile, in a separate heat proof bowl, whisk together egg, yolks, sugar and cornflour.